Miguel Chueca Cuartero: Republic and civil war

-During the time of the Second Republic he led an anti-religious campaign and defended Joan Garcia Oliver's theses on so-called "revolutionary gymnastics".
-On 27 September 1931 he participated in the Regional Congress of the CNT in Zaragoza, aligning himself with the maximalist theses of Joaquín Ascaso Budría, in favor of a revolutionary general strike.
-In 1932 he helped organize the constitution of the National Federation of Railway Industries (FNIF) of the CNT and provided propaganda support for the Alt Llobregat revolt.
-On 13 July 1935 he was arrested following the assassination of the scab leader at the Puente del Pilar works.
+During the time of the Second Republic Chueca led an anti-religious campaign and defended Joan Garcia Oliver's theses on so-called "revolutionary gymnastics".
+On 27 September 1931, he participated in the Regional Congress of the CNT in Zaragoza, aligning himself with the maximalist theses of Joaquín Ascaso Budría, in favor of a revolutionary general strike.
+In 1932 he helped organize the constitution of the National Federation of Railway Industries (FNIF) of the CNT and provided propaganda support for the Alt Llobregat insurrection.
+On 13 July 1935, he was arrested following the assassination of the scab leader at the Puente del Pilar works.
 After leaving prison he continued his propagandistic tasks, touring through different towns of Aragon and Navarre until July 1936.

 At the beginning of 1936, he met with the civilian governor of Zaragoza, Ángel Vera Coronel, in order to obtain weapons in the event of a possible military coup, but he refused.
 At an assembly of militants in Zaragoza, his thesis, in favor of taking up arms by force, was defeated by that of Miquel Abós Serena, a supporter of negotiation.
 When the Spanish coup of July 1936 took hold of Zaragoza, he managed to escape to Casp and in October 1936 he took part in the constitution of the Regional Defense Council of Aragon, of which he was labor councilor, vice-president and delegate of the regional committee of the CNT.
 In March 1937, Chueca defended the Council of Defense of Aragon in the Regional Plenary session of Alcañiz.

 He sided with the Friends of Durruti group, but after the fall of the Aragon front in April 1938 he was replaced in the Regional Committee and appointed political commissar of Machine Gun Battalion C, commanded by Agustín Remiro Manero.

 Exile and death

-At the end of the Spanish Civil War he went into exile in France.
+At the end of the Spanish Civil War Chueca went into exile in France.
 In 1941 he settled in Montauban, where he worked as a lumberjack.
 Around 1942 he collaborated in the escape network of Francisco Ponzán Vidal, but was captured and interned in Camp Vernet.
 In 1944 he signed the constitution of the Junta Española de Liberación on behalf of the Spanish Libertarian Movement, and participated in numerous rallies in various Occitan cities.
 He was appointed secretary of propaganda of the CNT and advocated for organizing an alliance with the UGT.
 From 1945 to 1946 he was in charge of the CNT's treasury, but in 1948 he was expelled for participating in the pro-communist Congress of Vienna.
 Over the years he became blind and died in Paris when he was hit by a truck on 18 October 1966.